mikadosoftware/devmanual/docs/conceptchapters/sm_software_literacy.rst

 there is a hazing.
 After passing through that the ability to see it as crazy is reduced, because its part of you.

 Is this a bad thing?
-See Book on "why hasnot everything collapsed" We need to be sure about resiliency.
-But spagethhi code has never defneded against resiliency.
+See Book on "why hasn't everything collapsed" We need to be sure about resiliency.
+But spaghetti code has never defended against resiliency.

-FInally, if we have a programmable company it can do an amazing thing.
+Finally, if we have a programmable company it can do an amazing thing.
-COntrolling a company through accountancy and budgets was impressive.
+Controlling a company through accountancy and budgets was impressive.
 It allowed empirical testing of ideas (give this section this much budget and see what happens)

 But it lacked ... predictive capabilities.

 But if you have a programmable company, where the processes are explicit in code, then you also have a *modellable* company.
-ONe that can have its code brought up in a safe environment, and run against different scenarios and tested for failures - and optimisations.
+One that can have its code brought up in a safe environment, and run against different scenarios and tested for failures - and optimisations.